We are a solution-based and action-oriented group, and this is why we run, or support, the following projects.

 The Bondi Road Community Garden serves as our educational headquarters for monthly Dig Days, workshops and events.

-Join us at Bondi Road for Dig Day on the second Sunday of every month from 10 am to noon and every Wednesday from 8:30 – 10:30 am to get your hands dirty, learn to grow your own food and help us build a thriving community garden for all of Bondi to enjoy.
+Join us at Bondi Road for Dig Day on the second Sunday of every month from 10 am to noon and every Monday and Thursday 4 – 5:30 pm to get your hands dirty, learn to grow your own food and help us build a thriving community garden for all of Bondi to enjoy.

 Developing sustainable attitudes and outlooks!